PersonalAccountOrg/HighlyAvailableWebApplication/README.md

    * In the Scaling section:
    * For Minimum capacity, enter 2
    * For Maximum capacity, enter 4

-   * In the Automatic scaling - optional section, select the Target tracking scaling policy option.
-   * The remaining settings on this section can be left at their default values.
+* In the Automatic scaling - optional section, select the **Target tracking scaling policy option**.
+The remaining settings on this section can be left at their default values.

 * Choose Next

-* In the Add notifications page, choose Next .
+* In the Add notifications page, choose Next

 * In the Add tags page, choose Add tag and in the Tags (1) section:
    * For Key, enter **Name**
    * For Value, enter **wp-ha-app**